 Many natural or green cleaning products contain preservatives that are actually harmful allergens & irritants.
 Disinfexol, on the other hand, is 99.935% reverse water and .065% HOCl (chlorine).
 There are no scents, dyes, salt, sodium hydroxide (NaOH or lye), toxins, surfactants, preservatives, or any other caustic ingredients.
 It has a light chlorine smell and is skin safe.

 Disinfexol offers the best of both worlds.
 It is green, natural, and safe, yet it packs an extremely powerful germ killing punch!

 Yes.
 Disinfexol should always be used in a fashion consistent with the directions on our label, however, unlike the threat posed by many other cleaners and disinfectants (oftentimes loaded with carcinogens), Disinfexol is free of dangerous synthetic chemicals and is gentle enough to use around people and pets.

-Disinfexol LLC is the actual manufacturer of Disinfexol.
+We are the actual manufacturer of Disinfexol.
 We are not a distributor, or reseller, or sales group.
 We are not reliant on any third party for production.
-We created and developed our product, we designed and built our own production machines, we produce Disinfexol in our own manufacturing facilities.
+We created and developed our product, we designed and built our own production machines, we produce Disinfexol in our ISO 9001:2015 facility using GMP guidelines.